 For a long time after Hurricane Maria, the media kept portraying Puerto Ricans with images of helplessness and victimhood.
 As a Puerto Rican living in California, I knew different.

 I feel that more than ever, visibility is important for Puerto Ricans.
 The fate of our island is being decided by a Fiscal Control Board.
 This, is the real disaster that preceded hurricane Maria by a couple of years.
 While there are many economic recovery efforts under way, Puerto Ricans everywhere exist largely outside of the public’s consciousness.
 This won’t be done just through the discussion of the politics of boricua representation that is sure to follow the viewing of these portraits.
 This show aims to open a space where the economic and moral consequences of Puerto Ricans as colonial subjects can be considered.

 I documented my progress in a blog that I shared with project backers.
 I do not plan to sell all the paintings, because I would like for them to travel together and become a catalyst for the discussion of Puerto Rican issues.

 Send an Email

-I want to share the work of Rebeca Garcia-Gonzalez, who painted 16 portraits of Puerto Ricans living in the island.
+I want to share the work of Rebeca Garcia-Gonzalez, who painted 26 portraits of Puerto Ricans living in the island.
 Check out her project at http://www.garcia-gonzalez.com Thanks for reading!